aakashdandekar/aakashdandekar/README.md

 ---

 ## 🤝 Let's Build Something Great

-Have a project in mind?
-I'd love to hear about it.
+Whether it's an intelligent AI system, a full-stack web application, or an automated backend pipeline — I'd love to hear about your project.

 <div align="center">